BioimageAnalysisCoreWEHI/napari_lattice/README.md

     pip install gputools

-If it works, then pypopencl should have been installed and you can start using the environment.
+If it works, luck you!. pypopencl should have been installed and you can start using the environment.

 ****
-**If gputools installation does not work**, then install pyopencl using [pre-built wheels](https://www.lfd.uci.edu/~gohlke/pythonlibs/#pyopencl) here.
+**If gputools installation does not work** -> You will get an error when building wheels for pyopencl.
+This means you will have to manually install pyopencl.
+To do this, use [pre-built wheels](https://www.lfd.uci.edu/~gohlke/pythonlibs/#pyopencl) here.

 For Python 3.9 use files with cp39 in their name.
-Download a file with name cl21 first, if that doesn't work, then try cl12.
+Download a file with name [cl21](https://download.lfd.uci.edu/pythonlibs/y2rycu7g/pyopencl-2021.2.8+cl21-cp39-cp39-win_amd64.whl) , if that doesn't work, then try [cl12](https://download.lfd.uci.edu/pythonlibs/y2rycu7g/pyopencl-2021.2.8+cl12-cp39-cp39-win_amd64.whl).
 Download the file and then run

     pip install pyopencl_file_name

-Install gputools after successful pyopencl installation.
+Once you have successfully configured pyopencl, you can then install gputools.

+    pip install gputools

 *****
 ## **Running llsz**